isomerpages/mol-services/_packages/00-eligibility.md

 ---
-title: Step 1
+title: I want to buy a flat from HDB
 permalink: /buying-a-hdb/eligibility/
 breadcrumb:
-third_nav_title: I want to buy a flat from HDB
+third_nav_title:
 ---

 ## Step 1: Check your eligibility